mreetyunjaya/AWSS/README.md

 AWSS's results are showed as HTML Report linked with PDF files to explain each attack and its protection mechanism.

 # How to install and run it?
+To let AWSS work 100%, you will need to install:
+1. localhost on your PC, we recommend (XAMPP).
+2. Node.js Engine v12.13.0

 ## On Windows

-To let AWSS work 100%, you will need to install:
-1. localhost on your Windows PC, we recommend (XAMPP).
-2. Node.js

 ## XAMPP on Windows
 You can download it for windows from here: https://www.apachefriends.org/download.html choose the version of PHP that suits your project, if you don't know which version to pick, just pick the first one for windows.